aridaibordon/pysaha/README.md

 Corrections due to plasma environment to the isolated atomic levels are included as a static correction to the ionization energy.
 All models available are included in the ipd.py file.

 ## Usage
 The main functionality is included in the `solve_saha` function that takes as parameters the element symbol, its atomic number and the electronic temperature and density (expressed in eV and particles per cubic centimeter).
-Corrections to the ionization energy can be included as a list.